 Without further ado, below is my one night in Venice, Italy travel guide, especially for book lovers with: Venice book recommendations; where to stay in Venice; what to do in Venice; and what to eat in Venice.

-Fiction Books Set in Venice
+Books Set in Venice

 One of my favorite things to do before traveling somewhere is to read books set in that place.
 You can also read them while you are IN Venice for bonus points.
 What a delightful European experience.
-I recommend many books set in Italy, but below are two top recommendation for fiction books set in Venice:
+I recommend many books set in Italy, but below are two top recommendations for fiction books set in Venice:

 - A Merchant in Venice by William Shakespeare – start with a classic Shakespearean tale in historic Venice!
 This book has elements of comedy and tragedy, as Bassanio, a young Venetian nobleman, woos the heiress Portia of Belmont with a loan from the Merchant of Venice, for a loan.
 However, since the Merchant of Venice invested his money in merchandise at sea, Bassanio turns to Shylock, who agrees to make the loan under the condition that, if the loan cannot be repaid, he may take a pound of flesh from Antonio.